 In semester one, full time students take three taught modules (of 20 credits each).
 Of these one is compulsory (Theories of Communication).
 In the second semester students take three 20-credit taught modules.
-Of these one is compulsory (Approaches to Media & Communication Research).
+Of these one is compulsory (Researching Media & Communication).
 In addition, students take the compulsory Advanced Independent Study (Dissertation) module over the whole year.
-This module will consist of a taught module during the first semester of 10 credits.
+This module will consist of a taught element during the first semester.
 In the second semester students undertake independent study under the guidance of a dissertation supervisor personally assigned to them from the beginning of the semester.
 The final dissertation, to be delivered by the end of August, will be worth 60 credits.

 Part-time students will take the compulsory taught module (Theories of Communication) plus another taught module in semester one of the 1st year.
-In semester two of the 1st year, they will take one compulsory module (Approaches to Media & Communication Research) and one optional module.
+In semester two of the 1st year, they will take one compulsory module (Researching Media & Communication) and one optional module.
 In their second year of study, part timers will take one optional taught module in each semester.
 In addition, they have to take the compulsory Advanced Independent Study (Dissertation) module over the whole year.
-This module will consist of a taught module during the first semester of 10 credits each.
+This module will consist of a taught element during the first semester.
 In the second semester students undertake independent study under the guidance of a dissertation supervisor personally assigned to them from the beginning of the semester.
 The final dissertation, to be delivered by the end of August of your second year, will be worth 60 credits.